k1l0w/MiniPistolGrip/README.md

 -Trigger PCB gerbers [TiggerPCB1_2_23_2021.zip]

+**NEW**
+-MiniPistolGrip R11.f3z  Fusion archive of the full model.
+This is the version with the trigger guard.
+Warning: I have not finished printing this and verifying fit.

 *Assembly:*
 1)Slide the trigger assembly into the grip body.
 You might need to file the sides of the trigger slot so the trigger moves clean and freely.